peerkar/liferay-gsearch/README.md

 A custom Elasticsearch adapter which adds some suggester analysis settings and fully implements the Elasticsearch QueryStringQuery into Liferay portal search API.
 Please see the adapter in its' [own repo](https://github.com/peerkar/gsearch-elasticsearch-adapter)

 # Installation
-There are quite many steps in installing this but it'll pay off in the end :)
+There are quite many steps in installing this but it'll pay off in the end :) If you find the instructions insufficient or need more information, please leave a ticket and I'll do my best.

 ## Step 1 / Option 1 (The Easy Way)